OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

 .. describe:: host_regex (String)

-     the regular expression used as a whitelist for allowing a user to reverse proxy to a given host
+     the regular expression used as a allowlist for allowing a user to reverse proxy to a given host.

      Default
        Allow proxying to all hosts in the world (please change this if you